SeisComP3/seiscomp3/doc/base/api-python.rst

       :param responseFIRIndex: The index of the object to be removed of type ResponseFIRIndex.
       :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: removeResponseIIR(idx)

+      :param idx: An integer index of the object to be removed.
+      :rtype: A Boolean value indicating success with True, False otherwise.

+   .. py:method:: removeResponseIIR(responseIIRIndex);

+      :param responseIIRIndex: The index of the object to be removed of type ResponseIIRIndex.
+      :rtype: A Boolean value indicating success with True, False otherwise.

    .. py:method:: removeResponsePolynomial(idx)

       :param idx: An integer index of the object to be removed.